reacted-io/reacted-io-doc/reactor.md

     private static final class ByeByeUncle implements Serializable { private ByeByeUncle() { } }
 }
 ```
+In the output below all the message pattern can be seen.
+It can also be noticed the termination pattern: top down
+(from father towards the descendants) and only when all the hierarchy has been terminated, the termination process is
+marked as complete
 ```text
 [ReActed-Dispatcher-Thread-ReactorSystemDispatcher-2] INFO io.reacted.core.reactors.systemreactors.SystemLogger - Father received a BreedRequest for 3 from Uncle
 [ReActed-Dispatcher-Thread-ReactorSystemDispatcher-3] INFO io.reacted.core.reactors.systemreactors.SystemLogger - Uncle received Hello from Child-1.
 Sending thank you to Father